nycpivot/tdp-core/packages/app/cypress/README.md

 The name of the environment variable must match the name that will be used in the context you define it.

 - For the Bitbucket server context, it must match an environment variable in the docker-compose configuration for the `bitbucket` service (step 5)
-- For the TPB server context, it must match an environment variable in the docker-compose configuration for the `esback` service (step 5)
+- For the TPB server context, it must match an environment variable in the docker-compose configuration for the `tpb` service (step 5)
 - For the cypress context, it must match the environment variable that will be used in the tests

 4. The [tools pipeline](https://gitlab.eng.vmware.com/esback/tools/-/blob/main/ci/pipeline.yml)